 Once you've purchased a house and have built up equity, you might be wondering, “what’s next?”
 Maybe you want to add a new room or upgrade your kitchen to add value to your home.
 Perhaps you need to repair a bathroom or start another home improvement project.
 How do you pay for it?

-One option is to refinance your mortgage with Figure.
+One option is to getting a HELOC Figure.
 We offer a simple, easy to complete process to apply.
 Instead of essentially repeating the entire process as described above, you just complete a simple online application form.
 It only takes minutes to complete, and you can have your application closed in days.
-That’s quicker than traditional refinancing, which takes an average of 39 days to close.
-We also have a dedicated support team to guide you through the process and answer any questions you have.

 If you’d like to learn more, check out our mortgage refinance information page.